Worship Team Survival Guide

+We are a group of passionate followers of Jesus.
+We’re open to new musicians, wherever you are on your spiritual journey.
 We are committed to you being fed spiritually, and participating in congregational worship at Journey Church on a regular basis, so worship service attendance is normally expected, even when you are not scheduled to sing or play.

-Your spiritual growth is important to us as a church, no matter what your stage on your Journey.
 We’d like to see you in some type of small group, or discipleship group, with people who know the “real you”, for community and spiritual growth.
 Journey has “Life Groups” that meet weekly and focus on the Sunday teaching.
 You may even want to start a new one!
 If you need help with this, talk to Pastor Gary, Pastor Matt Palmer, or Pastor Scott, our Life Groups Pastor.

 Life happens and grace is extended.
 If you find yourself scheduled but not able to be at rehearsal, just reach out to your Team Leader as soon as you can.